Pylons/substanced/docs/intro.rst

       -- Phillip K. Dick, A Scanner Darkly

-Substance D is an application development environment that provides the following features:
+Substance D is an application server.
+It provides the following features:

 - Facilities that allow developers to define "content" (e.g. "a blog   entry", "a product", or "a news item", etc).

-- A management (aka "admin") web UI which allows nonexpert but privileged users to create, edit, update, and delete developer-defined content.
+- A management (aka "admin") web UI which allows nonexpert but privileged users to create, edit, update, and delete developer-defined content as well as managing other aspects of the system such as users.

 - "Undo" capability for actions taken via the management UI.